 One of the sources of Viktor Orbán's support is the fact that many see him as the staunch defender of the sovereignty of the Hungarian state, and of Hungary's independence.
-However, anyone who wishes to understand the Hungarian situation must realize that the problem cannot be shrugged off by simply labeling Orbán a nationalist.
+However, anyone who wishes to understand the Hungarian situation must realize that the problem cannot be shrugged off by simply labeling Orbán as a nationalist.

 Worldwide, we can see two opposing tendencies.
 Globalization, the internet, the technical ease with which we travel, the emergence of transnational integration are all making the world more international.
-At the same time, national sentiments within the boundaries of a nation-state or in communities which reach beyond national frontiers but use a common language, and share common historical traditions, still persist; indeed, they are growing ever-stronger.
+At the same time, national sentiments within the boundaries of a nation-state or in communities which reach beyond national frontiers but use a common language, and share common historical traditions, still persist; indeed, they are growing everstronger.

-The change of regime not only brought about internal regeneration, but also coincided with the restoration of Hungarian sovereignty.
+The change of regime not only brought about internal revival, but also coincided with the restoration of Hungarian sovereignty.
 "Russians go home!" was the first slogan; a happy separation from the East, an expectant turn towards the West.
 Western exports and imports were becoming more and more significant.
 Plenty of foreign capital was flowing into the country.
 Hungary joined NATO in 1999, and became a member of the European Union in 2004.
 In both cases, the intention to join was confirmed by a referendum, and in the campaigns leading up to these all the parliamentary parties, Fidesz among them, encouraged their followers to support the move.
 Although counter-opinions have always been present and voiced, for twenty years the direction of changes in foreign policy remained clear.
 Hungary must be an organic part of Europe: it must unambiguously belong to the Western world; it must further strengthen the links binding it politically, economically and culturally to the West.

-2010 saw the beginning of a peculiar U-turn in this area as well: clarity has been replaced by ambiguity.
+2010 saw a peculiar U-turn in this area as well: clarity has been replaced by ambiguity.
 This emerges mostly in the rhetoric of official statements.
 Leading politicians grieve at public meetings about the crisis of world-wide capitalism and Western civilization.
 The leaders of the regime make use of the anti-EU, anti-American atmosphere; sometimes they go as far as to compare directives from Brussels with the pre-1989 dictates of Moscow.
 But if yesterday there was talk of the emasculation of the West and of the great things to be expected from the East, today's discourse will be just the opposite.
 Orbán is proud of his Janus-face, and considers it a sign of his political shrewdness.
-The content and tone of the words change, depending on whether they are intended for the Party faithful or
+The content and tone of the words change, depending on whether they are intended for the Party faithful or spoken in Munich or Vienna at a conference for businessmen.
+It is hardly surprising that both followers and opponents, both Hungarian and foreign observers, are mightily confused.